medusa-project/simple-queue-server/README.md

 # SimpleAmqpServer

 This gem makes it easy to put up a server listening and responding to requests via AMQP.
-Simply subclass SimpleAmqpServer::Base, follow the conventions for messages, and add handlers for each action you want to handle.
+Simply subclass SimpleAmqpServer::Base, configure, follow the conventions for messages, and add handlers for each action you want to handle.

 As things are now this is a simple, single-threaded server.
 It wouldn't be that hard to extend it for additional functionality if desired.

 ## Installation